josephpipitone/ecs-fargate-webapp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+You are free to use, modify, distribute, and do whatever you want with these files - see the LICENSE file for details.

+## Future Enhancements

+- **Infrastructure as Code**: Create Terraform or CloudFormation templates to automate the creation of all AWS prerequisites (ECR, ECS cluster, ALB, CodePipeline, IAM roles)
+- **Multi-Environment Support**: Add configurations for dev/staging/production environments
+- **Monitoring Dashboard**: Integrate CloudWatch dashboards and alerts for pipeline and application metrics
+- **Security Scanning**: Add automated vulnerability scanning for container images
+- **Cost Optimization**: Implement spot instances for CodeBuild and cost allocation tags

 ## Support